hassansaadat/metabase-persian-calendar/README.md

 # Persian Calendar Model for Metabase

-A Metabase model that converts Gregorian dates to the Persian (Jalali) calendar system, providing additional calendar features like seasons, week numbers, and Persian month names.
+A Metabase model that converts Gregorian dates to the Persian (Jalali) calendar system, providing additional calendar features like seasons, week start dates, and Persian month names.

 ## Overview
 This model creates a persistent calendar table in Metabase that converts Gregorian dates to Persian (Jalali) calendar dates.
 It's designed to be used as a model that other queries can join with to get Persian date information.

+## Database Support
+Currently available for:
+- PostgreSQL: See `postgresql/metabase-persian-calendar.sql`

+Support for other databases is planned for future releases.

 ## Setup in Metabase